 1. Industry Standards for Job Estimates

 Industry standards are a good place to start when determining pricing for plumbing jobs.
 On average, plumbers make anywhere from $45 to $200 per hour, or from $175 to $450 for typical jobs.
-Using these industry standards as a guideline, it’s helpful to examine rates from experienced plumbers in your region and work from there.
+Using these industry standards as a guideline, it’s helpful to examine average costs from experienced plumbers in your region and work from there.

-Keep in mind that plumbers generally require a one to a two-hour minimum to account for travel time, but you can also charge a service fee or a trip fee.
+Keep in mind that plumbers generally require a one to two-hour minimum to account for travel time, but you can also charge a service fee or a trip fee.
 Flat rates are standard for jobs like toilet and shower installation, and plumbers may also charge in time blocks when they know how long specific tasks will take them.

 2. Your Salary Needs

 Once you’ve done some research on what plumbers charge in your area, make sure you understand your own salary needs.
 Your rates will have to meet your personal needs, so take sufficient time to understand them.

 Some essential questions to ask yourself when determining salary needs are things like how much money you need to earn to keep the doors to your business open, what your payroll needs look like, and whether or not you offer free quotes.
 If you do provide free quotes, you’ll want to factor this time into your rates.